cosmos/governance/README.md

 - You will need to connect to a full node.
 If gaiacli isn't already configured for this, you can use this tag in your command `--node [address]:26657`.

 ## Full nodes
--->**to do**<--
 Running a full node can be difficult for those not technically-inclined, so you may choose to use a third-party's full node.
 In this case, the primary security risk is that of censorship: it's the single place where you have a single gateway to the network, and any messages submitted through an untrusted node could be censored.
 - cosmos-node-1.figment.network:26657 ([Figment Networks](https://figment.network/networks/cosmos/))
 - 63.35.133.166:26657 ([Chorus One](cosmos.chorus.one))
 - 18.217.97.195:26657 ([Melea Trust](https://meleatrust.com))

 # Contributors
+This documentation was created by Gavin Birch ([Figment Networks](https://figment.network)).
+Its development was supported by community funding that was approved on January 29, 2020 by the Cosmos Hub via community-spend proposal [Prop23](https://hubble.figment.network/cosmos/chains/cosmoshub-3/governance/proposals/23).
+You can read the [full proposal PDF here](https://ipfs.io/ipfs/QmSMGEoY2dfxADPfgoAsJxjjC6hwpSNx1dXAqePiCEMCbY).
+You can also create an issue or pull request to participate in its development at any time!

-Special thanks to the following for helping to provide credible information that contributed to this wiki's development:
+**Special thanks** to the following for helping to provide credible information that contributed to this wiki's development:
 - Aleks (All in Bits; Fission Labs) for answering countless questions about these parameters
 - Alessio (All in Bits) for explaining how [`SigVerifyCostED25519`](https://github.com/gavinly/CosmosParametersWiki/blob/master/Auth.md#4-sigverifycosted25519) & [`SigVerifyCostSecp256k1`](https://github.com/gavinly/CosmosParametersWiki/blob/master/Auth.md#5-sigverifycostsecp256k1) work, and detailed answers to my many questions
 - Vidor for volunteering to explain [`ConstantFee`](https://github.com/gavinly/CosmosParametersWiki/blob/master/Crisis.md#1-constantfee) and answering my many questions in detail